unional/global-test-harness/README.md

 Note that this library does not resolve your global namespace reference magically.
 You need to load your files in the right order to run the test.

+It also needs a `index.html` in your root directory in order to work.

 ## Contribute

 ```sh